Embracing the Shine: Your Metallic Prom Moment Awaits

 Accessorizing Your Metallic Prom Dress: The “Less Is More” Rule

-Jewelry: Keep It Delicate and Intentional, Match Your Metal
+Jewelry: Keep It Delicate and Intentional

 The shimmer of your dress means you can afford to go minimal with jewelry: